-It’s been 53 years since the first president of an independent country in sub-Saharan Africa, Dr Kwame Nkrumah, was overthrown in a coup d’etat on February 24, 1966, while he was out of Ghana on a peace mission to Hanoi aimed at bringing an end to the United States intervention in Vietnam.
+It’s been 53 years since the first president of an independent country in sub-Saharan Africa, Dr. Kwame Nkrumah, was overthrown in a coup d’etat on February 24, 1966.
+He was out of Ghana on a peace mission to Hanoi aimed at bringing an end to the United States intervention in Vietnam.

 In 24 hours, lower-ranking military officers and police officials led by Colonel E. K. Kotoka, Major A. A.

 They announced the overthrow on state radio and made their reasons clear: To end Nkrumah’s alleged alliance with the Soviet Union and China, alleged corruption, dictatorial practices, oppression; and the introduction of the unpopular preventive detention laws.

 Nkrumah was reportedly in disbelief after he was informed of the coup by the leader of the People’s Republic of China, Premier Chou En-lai, during a stop-over in Peking for consultations.